Duration: 7 day | Max Altitude: 4130m/ 13550 ft. | ||

 - Start from Ulleri (ABC trek via Poonhill) for 10 days: This route includes the popular Poonhill trek, renowned for its breathtaking sunrise views over the Annapurna and Dhaulagiri mountain ranges.
 The trek begins with a drive to Nayapul, followed by a hike to Ulleri.
 This extended route offers a blend of diverse landscapes, cultural experiences, and acclimatization benefits.

-- Start from Jhinu Dada (Shortest route) for 5 days: For those with limited time, starting from Jhinu Dada to ABC distance provides the shortest and most direct route.
-The trek begins with a drive from Pokhara to Jhinu Dada, followed by a trek through picturesque villages and rhododendron forests.
-This route is ideal for trekkers looking to reach the base camp quickly.
+- Start from Jhinu Dada (Shortest route) for 5 days: : For travellers short on time, starting from Jhinu Danda offers the shortest and most direct route to Annapurna Base Camp (ABC).
+The trek begins with a scenic drive from Pokhara to Jhinu Danda, followed by trekking through charming villages and lush rhododendron forests.
+This route is ideal for trekkers aiming for a quicker journey to the base camp.
+The popular 7-day ABC itinerary can also be customized into a shorter 5-day version.

 - Start from Kade (Mardi Himal with ABC trek) for 10 days: Combining the Mardi Himal trek with the ABC trek offers an adventurous and scenic journey.
 The trek starts from Kade, passing through dense forests, alpine meadows, and high ridges with panoramic views.
 This route allows trekkers to experience the less crowded Mardi Himal Base Camp before continuing to ABC.